 - Energizing complex carbohydrates like beans and legumes; grains like brown rice, buckwheat, oats and quinoa; nuts and seeds, sweet potatoes, fruits and vegetables.

-Our children gave us an Excalibur Dehydrator as a gift.
-Whenever possible, we choose fresh local produce and herbs from our garden to dehydrate in our Excalibur.
-What we like about the Excalibur is that it has a thermostat range of 95°F (35°C) to 165°F (74°C) with a 4 inch (10 cm) fan for excellent air circulation.
+Whenever possible, we choose fresh local produce and herbs from our garden to dehydrate in our 9 tray Excalibur.
+What we like about the Excalibur is that it has a thermostat range of 105°F (41°C) to 165°F (74°C) with a 7 inch (18 cm) fan for excellent air circulation.
 It is easy to operate, it has 9 trays with 15 sq ft (1.39 sq m) capacity, user-friendly and thermostatically-controlled warm air for continuous circulation.
 The drying time ranges anywhere from 7 to 10 hours.

 - ¾ cup (180 mL) quinoa